When you produce a product, it costs your company a certain amount of money.

 The second major disadvantage to cost-plus pricing is that it isn’t flexible enough to keep up with the current dynamic market (especially if you are selling on Amazon or other fast-paced market places).
 If you only use cost-plus, your prices will never change with market dynamics.
 So, if the two hair dryers in the above example drop price unexpectedly, you may accidentally end up as the highest-priced option on the market, which can damage your price perception and lead to a reduced number of sales.
 Cost plus pricing also makes digital investments in things like electronic shelf labels, dynamic pricing, and pricing data like Pricewatch useless.

-Finally, a cost plus pricing strategy doesn’t account for the times where you may WANT to sell items at a loss.
-Some examples of these kinds of strategies include end-of-season sales, clearance sales, Black Friday sales, penetration pricing strategies, or even times when global pandemic fundamentally alters retail.
+Finally, a cost plus pricing strategy doesn’t account for the times where you may want to sell items at a loss.
+Some examples of these kinds of strategies include end-of-season sales, clearance sales, Black Friday sales, penetration pricing strategies, or even times when a global pandemic fundamentally alters retail.

 Related: How the Coronavirus will Affect Retail